 If your inbox is filling up with fake signups, your contact form is generating obvious junk, or your WordPress site keeps sending spam emails you didn't author, the cause is almost always the same: a bot is submitting your form directly, faster than any keyword filter or honeypot can keep up.
 The fix isn't a smarter inbox rule.
 It's stopping the submission before the form processes it.

 Anti-spam measures that only run after submission (Akismet, server-side keyword filters, post-hoc email validation) treat the symptom.
-Prosopo's spam bot protection treats the cause — it sits in front of the form and rejects abusive requests before any further processing happens.
+Prosopo's Spam Filter treats the cause — it evaluates during the Procaptcha verification, so an abusive request is rejected before your form's success flow runs.

 Most signup spam doesn't come from random email accounts.
 It comes from a small set of evasion techniques that turn a single mailbox into thousands of apparent addresses, or from networks of disposable inboxes that exist only to bypass verification.